Cablab/devops/notes.md

 - Python for automation OS tasks
   - Python OS library
   - Python Fabric library for running commands on remote hosts
+- Ansible for automating fleet management, provisioning, and configuration
+  - Playbooks for defining multiple tasks to run in a single job
+  - Roles to separate execution based on various unique host properties (server type, OS family, etc.)
+  - Dynamic Ansible with variables, templates, handlers, facts, conditionals, loops, and more
+  - Using Included Modules and hosted Collections for Modules supporting third party tools (AWS)
+  - Ansible Galaxy repository space for user-defined roles